unirom/unirom.github.io/docs/index.md

 ## At least read this bit:

-You can install unirom to a cheat cart or memory card... or boot it from the boot CD.
+You can install unirom to a cheat cart or memory card... or by burning a copy of the boot CD.

-*The installers are on this disc*
+#### You burn + boot the bootdisc, then use the installers on it.

-Booting via cheat cart lets you boot into unirom in about a second, and dual boot Caetla.
+Installing to a *cheat cart* lets you boot into unirom in about a second, and dual boot Caetla.

-Booting via memory card + FreePSXBoot allows you to use models with no parallel port: PSOne, SCPH 9000, etc.
+Installing to a *memory card* + FreePSXBoot allows you to use models with no parallel port: PSOne, SCPH9000, etc.

 >How do I install it?
 [Installing from CD](/installation/#installing-from-cd)